 Plan Description - The Office of Group Benefits (OGB) administers the State of Louisiana Post-Retirement Benefits Plan-a defined-benefit, multi-employer other postemployment benefit plan.
 The plan provides medical, prescription drug, and life insurance benefits to retirees, disabled retirees, and their eligible beneficiaries through premium subsidies.
-Current employees, who participate in an OGB health plan while active, are eligible for plan benefits if they are enrolled in the OGB health plan immediately before the date of retirement and retire under one of the state sponsored retirement systems (Louisiana State Employees' Retirement System, Teachers' Retirement System of Louisiana, Louisiana School Employees' Retirement System, or Louisiana State Police Retirement System) or they retire from a participating employer that meets the qualifications in the Louisiana Administrative Code 32:3:303.
+Current employees, who participate in an OGB health plan while active, are eligible for plan benefits if they are enrolled in the OGB health plan immediately before the date of retirement and retire under one of the state sponsored retirement systems (Louisiana State Employee's Retirement System, or Louisiana State Police Retirement System) or they retire from a participating employer that meets the qualifications in the Louisiana Administrative Code 32:3:303.
 Benefit provisions are established under R.S.
-42:851 for health insurance benefits and R.S.
+42:962 for health insurance benefits and R.S.
 42:821 for life insurance benefits.
-The obligations of the plan members, employer(s), and other contributing entities to contribute to the plan are established or may be amended under the authority of R.S.
+The obligations of the plan members, employer(s), and other contribution entities to contribute to the plan are established or may be amended under the authority of R.S.
 42:802.
-The Plan does not issue a stand alone report
+The Plan does not issue a stand-alone report.

 There are no assets accumulated in a trust that meets the criteria of paragraph 4 of GASB Statement 75.
-Effective July 1, 2008, and OPEB trust fund was statutorily established; however, this plan is not administered as a trust and no plan assets have been accumulated as of June 30, 2022.
+Effective July 1, 2008, and OPEB trust fund was statutorily established; however, this plan is not administered as a trust and no plan assets have been accumulated as of June 30, 2023.
 The plan is funded on a "pay-as-you-go basis" under which the contributions to the plan are generally made at about the same time and in about the same amount as benefit payments become due.

 Employer Contributions are based on plan premiums and the employer contribution percentage.
 Premium amounts vary depending on the health plan selected and if the retired member has Medicare coverage.
 OGB offers retirees four self-insured healthcare plans and one fully insured plan.
-Retired employees who have Medicare Part A and Part B coverage also have access to four fully insured Medicare Advantage plans.
-The employer contribution percentage is based on the date of participation in an OGB plan and employee years of service at retirement.
-Employees who begin participation or rejoin the plan before January 1, 2002, pay approximately 25% of the cost of coverage (except single retirees under age 65, who pay approximately 25% of the active employee cost).
-For those beginning participation or rejoining on or after January 1, 2002, the percentage of premiums contributed by the employer and retiree is based on the following schedule:
+Retired employees who have Medicare part A and Part B coverage also have access to four fully insured Medicare Advantage plans.
+The employer contribution percentage is based on the date of participation or rejoin the plan before January 1, 2002, pay approximately 25% of the cost of coverage (except single retirees under age 65, who pay approximately 25% of the active employee cost).
+For those beginning participated or rejoining on or after January 1, 2002, the percentage of premiums contributed by the employer and retiree is based on the following schedule: